-- The School is always seeking to implement best practice and strives for the highest standards.
-The School operates an "open door" policy to discuss any concerns about the implementation of this policy or related issues.
-The School's complaints policy may be found on its website. - There is a right to make a complaint to the Information Commissioner's Office (ICO), but under most circumstances the ICO would encourage the complainant to raise the issues in the first instance with the School or via the School's DPO. - 77 The ICO is contactable at:
+- 66 Alderbrook is always seeking to implement best practice and strives for the highest standards.
+We operate an "open door" policy to discuss any concerns about the implementation of this policy or related issues.
+Our Complaints Policy can be found on our website. - 67 There is a right to make a complaint to the Information Commissioner's Office (ICO), but under most circumstances the ICO would encourage the complainant to raise the issues in the first instance with the organisation or via our DPO. - 68 The ICO is contactable at: